Best pianist: 21 awesome magicians of the keyboard, ranked

 The recordings confirm all this.
 And they also tell us both more and less.
 Without them it would be impossible to know quite how phenomenal Rachmaninov's rhythmic gift was.

-At once ultra-precise and springily propulsive, his style was not unlike Prokofiev’s, but unleashing a momentum that’s less motor-driven, more like a tidal surge.
-This was surely the quality that enabled everything else to be so special – the way that a phrase spontaneously tugs against, or yields to the underlying pulse, so that every musical option seems possible.
+At once ultra-precise and springily propulsive, Rachmaninov's playing style was not unlike that of his contemporary and compatriot, Prokofiev.
+However, it unleashed a momentum that was less motor-driven, more like a tidal surge.
+This was surely the quality that enabled everything else to be so special.
+That way that a phrase spontaneously tugs against, or yields to the underlying pulse, so that every musical option seems possible.

 All of this seems to have been his way of dealing with the personal tragedy of his uprooting from Russia.
 So, evidently, was the famous public reserve, reflected in his contained, expressionless manner at the keyboard.
-Stravinsky, who once referred to his compatriot and fellow-exile as ‘a six-and-a-half-foot-tall scowl’, also remarked less waspishly:
+Stravinsky once referred to his compatriot and fellow-exile as ‘a six-and-a-half-foot-tall scowl’.

 Meanwhile the recorded legacy presents its own evidence.
 After hearing one of Liszt's more devastating performances (of Beethoven's ‘Emperor’ Concerto), Wagner remarked that pianism of this order ‘annihilates everything else’.
 Rachmaninov's playing has the capacity to leave you with the same impression.